dhopavkarSujal/ServeShare/readme.md

-# ServeShare – Backend Service
+# ServeShare

-A scalable and modular REST API built with Node.js, Express, and MySQL for handling authentication and core backend operations of the ServeShare platform.
+A scalable and modular API built with Node.js, Express, and MySQL for handling authentication and core backend operations of the ServeShare platform.

 ---